Gose-ade Instagram Post

 The Company’s Response

-- The Company responded to the complaint by letter emailed on 8 April 2021.
+- The Company responded to the complaint by email on 9 April 2021.
 The principal points made by the Company were:

 The Panel’s View